wcgordon1/TustinRecruiting/src/content/jobs/tr-business-development-representative-dallas-busi-lj27vg.md

 ---
 position: Business Development Representative
 description: >-
-  Overview  Position: Business Development Representative  Location: Dallas, TX
+  Position: Business Development Representative  Location: Dallas, TX  Schedule:
-  Schedule: Second Shift (2:00 PM  10:30 PM)  Industry: Healthcare Tech (Digital Health Platforms, Medical Software, Healthcare Analytics)  Team Size: 35 person specialized team  Travel: Up to 100 mile radius  I...
+  Second Shift (2:00 PM  10:30 PM)  Industry: Healthcare Tech (Digital Health Platforms, Medical Software, Healthcare Analytics)  Team Size: 35 person specialized team  Travel: Up to 100 mile radius  Ideal for fresh talent with a keen interest in techdriven healthcare solutions Key Responsibilities Identify and engage potential partners and clients within the healthcare tech sector  Utilize technology stack tools (Outreach.io, HubSpot, ZoomInfo, Salesforce, LinkedIn Sales Navigator) for lead generation  Collaborate with the team to refine outreach strategies and achieve sales targets  Conduct product demonstrations and presentations to prospective clients  Gather market insights to help shape product offerings and strategies  Support the team in managing and nurturing client relationships  Attend regional events and conferences to represent the company Requirements  Experience: 01 years in sales or business development  Certifications: AWS Cloud Practitioner and HubSpot Sales Software Certification (required)  Strong communication and interpersonal skills  Enthusiastic about digital health and healthcare innovation  Ability to work independently and within a team environment Techsavvy with an aptitude for learning new software tools  Training:
+  Technical focused, provided onjob Benefits  Benefits Tier: Standard Plus Opportunity to be part of a dynamic and growing field in Dallas's healthcare tech scene  Handson experience with leading tech tools and platforms Mentorship and growth potential within the company  Dynamic work environment fostering innovation and professional development Join us to leverage cuttingedge tools and gain invaluable experience in the fastevolving healthcare tech industry in Dallas.
 location: 'Dallas, TX'
 team: Software
 schedule: 'Second Shift (2:00 PM - 10:30 PM)'